 Performance and security offered by today’s fingerprint scanners are highly depended on their matching accuracy and ability to keep errors under control.
 If fingerprint recognition devices fail to maintain optimum matching accuracy and error control mechanism, they will become more of a problem than a solution.

-Today, fingerprint scanners enjoy widespread popularity and growing rate of deployment sin all sorts of applications.
-One of the reasons of the growing penetration of fingerprint recognition devices is that they have been able to maintain the delicate balance between the convenience and the security.
-However there are still several issues, errors and limitations that this technology has to deal with.
+Today, fingerprint scanners enjoy widespread popularity and a growth rate of deployment in all sorts of applications.
+One of the reasons for the growing penetration of fingerprint recognition devices is that they have been able to maintain the delicate balance between convenience and security.
+However, there are still several issues, errors and limitations that this technology has to deal with.

 What are different errors in fingerprint matching?
 How the fingerprint error rate is evaluated and what are the limitations of fingerprint biometrics?
 This article tries to dig the topic deeper.